norcalli/undead-us-keyboard/README.md

 ## Motivation

-I wanted to map some keys in Vim and decided to try to remap `<Alt-u>` and then began to rip out my hair in confusion and frustration at what was incredibly inconsistent behavior.
-It turns out that the keys are dead keys reserved for doing accent marked and umlauts for those german lovers out there.
+I wanted to map some keys in Vim and decided to try to remap `<Option-u>`.
+I then proceeded to rip out my hair in confusion and frustration.
+It turns out that the keys are [dead keys](http://en.wikipedia.org/wiki/Dead_key#Dead_keys_on_various_keyboard_layouts) reserved for doing accent marked and umlauts for those german lovers out there.

 Therefore I sought to remove those characters and mapped them to moderately useful math characters that I might actually use.
 While doing this I thought to replace other keys as well with more useful characters, and so `Undead Fancy` was born.